Clara Petacci: Early life

-Daughter of Giuseppina Persichetti (1888–1962) and the physician Francesco Saverio Petacci (1883–1970), Clara Petacci was born into a privileged and religious family in Rome in 1912.
-Her father, a physician of the Holy Apostolic Palaces, became a supporter of fascism.
+Daughter of Persichetti (1888–1962) and the physician Francesco Saverio Petacci (1883–1970), Clara Petacci was born into a privileged and religious family in Rome in 1912.
+Her father (a physician of the Holy Apostolic Palaces who for several years also had his own private clinic, "La Clinica del Sole") became a supporter of fascism.
 A child when Mussolini rose to power in the 1920s, Clara Petacci idolised him from an early age.
 After Violet Gibson attempted to assassinate the dictator in April 1926, the 14-year-old Petacci wrote to him commenting "O, Duce, why was I not with you? ...
 Could I not have strangled that murderous woman?"
+Clara studied music with mixed results and was a pupil of the violinist Corrado Archibugi, a friend of her parents.

 Relationship with Mussolini

 Petacci had a long-standing relationship with Mussolini while he was married to Rachele Mussolini.
 Petacci was 28 years younger than Mussolini.
 They met for the first time in April 1932 when Mussolini, driving with an aide to Ostia, overtook a car occupied by the twenty-year-old Petacci and family members.
 She called out, "Duce!
 Duce!" and when he stopped, told him that she had been writing to him since her early teens.

 In 1934, Petacci married Italian Air Force officer Riccardo Federici, but she parted ways with her husband when he was sent to Tokyo as Air Attaché in 1936.
 Petacci then became the mistress of the fifty-three-year-old Mussolini, visiting his large headquarters in the Palazzo Venezia, where a private apartment was reserved for her.
 Her infatuation with Mussolini appears to have been genuine and permanent.
 The affair became widely known and members of the Petacci family, notably her brother, Marcello, were able to benefit financially and professionally by influence-selling.

+Clara was passionate about painting.
+She took on the role of Mussolini's secret companion, sharing his darkest moments and his final fate, apparently without ever demanding that he leave his wife Rachele for her.

 Part of Petacci and Mussolini's correspondence has not been released on the grounds of privacy.

+Social rise of the Petacci family

+Toward the end of 1939, the Petacci family moved from their middle-class residence on Via Lazzaro Spallanzani (adjacent to Villa Torlonia) to the splendid "Villa Camilluccia" (located on the slopes of Monte Mario, then on the outskirts of the city), designed by the architects Vincenzo Monaco and Amedeo Luccichenti.
+It represented an example of Fascist art, defined as Italian Rationalism.

+In the right wing of the ground floor (probably for security reasons, due to the necessary proximity to the shelter) was located the alcove of Claretta and Benito.
+It consisted of a bedroom with walls and ceiling covered in mirrors and furnished with pink furniture, served by a bathroom clad in black marble.